 Today I'm going to show you how to make an HTML grab button widget for your blog — the right way.
-This will work on Blogger, Wordpress, and any other blog platform that allows you to add custom HTML gadget/widgets to your sidebar.
+This will work on Blogger, Wordpress, and any other blog platform that allows you to add custom HTML gadget/widgets to your sidebar or footer.

 This is a thoroughly modern blog button that uses current, valid HTML.
 No tables, no <center> tags, nothing deprecated.
 This button will work well into the HTML5 future.
 Accept no old-fashioned substitutes!